FrozenAssassine/TextControlBox-WinUI/README.md

 <br/>

-A powerful and customizable text input control for Windows UI applications.
-TextControlBox is designed to offer rich text editing features with support for syntax highlighting, search & replace, zooming, and much more.
+TextControlBox is a powerful and highly customizable textbox control for WinUI 3 applications.
+It provides an advanced text editing experience with features like syntax highlighting for multiple programming languages, intuitive search and replace functionality, zooming, line numbering, and smooth scrolling.
+With support for undo/redo, customizable themes, and efficient performance.

 ## 🛠️ Features